-As an athlete, it’s important that the calories you put into your body are quality calories that are going to help you get faster or stronger.
-Well, you probably did not know that alcohol is loaded with empty calories that will do nothing but make it harder for you to stay in shape.
-In just one shot of 80 proof vodka, which is one of the lowest calorie types of alcohol available, there are nearly 100 calories.
-Not only that, but it literally has no nutrients that will strengthen or fortify your body and actually lowers your workout intensity for days following consumption.
+As an athlete, it’s important that the calories you consume are going to help you get faster or stronger.
+Well, you probably did not know that alcohol is loaded with empty calories that make it harder to stay fit.
+In just one shot of 80 proof vodka, there are nearly 100 calories.
+In addition, alcohol literally has no nutrients that will strengthen or fortify your body.
+Opposite that, it actually lowers your workout intensity for days following consumption.

-Hopefully the information that we gave you above will provide some insight into exactly how alcohol can affect you as an athlete.
-If your goal is to make it as an athlete professionally, then it is important that you give yourself every advantage possible, and not drinking alcohol or using drugs is a great way to start.
+In Conclusion, we hope that the information provided helps you gain insight into how alcohol can affect you as an athlete.
+If your goal is to make it as an athlete professionally, then it is important that you give yourself every advantage possible.
+Not drinking alcohol or using drugs is a great way to start achieving your goal.